SkylineCommunications/dataminer-docs/connector-help/connector_help/Alpha_XM-3_UPS.md

 ## Notes

-The driver executes some tests on the retrieved data, and displays the results in the element.
+The connector executes some tests on the retrieved data, and displays the results in the element.

 ### Float State test